…crashing through the forest came a mature female. All Helen saw was the enormous grey ears flapping like flags on a windy day…

 Spurned by Augustus, and with scant thought for her father, she accepted Xavier’s suggestion.
 She would make a complete change, and travel abroad away from family problems and places which could remind her of Augustus, she would turn a new leaf in her book of life and be done with him.

-Along with the small financial inducement, the Namoko Project in Salumbobo National Park would be the next step on her career path, but if she had only known of Zaire’s recent troubles, she would never have accepted the post.
+Along with the small financial inducement, the Namoko Project in Salumbobo National Park would be the next step on her career path, but if she had known of Zaire’s recent troubles, she might never have accepted the post.